EternityYW/RUPBench/README.md

 - Syntactic perturbations alter sentence structure to evaluate the model’s understanding of grammar and sentence construction.
 We consider three types: It-cleft, Wh-cleft, and compound variations.
 - Semantic perturbations change the meaning or context of the text to evaluate the model’s understanding of deeper linguistic aspects.
 We consider three types: Red herrings, CheckList (Ribeiro et al., 2020) items, and StressTest (Naik et al., 2018) statements.

+For more details, please refer to the main paper Section 3.2.
 The perturbed datasets are in the [./perturbed_datasets](./perturbed_datasets/)" folder.
 For each .csv file, the suffixes of the columns represent the following perturbations:

 - Homophones: `_HF`
 - Typos: `_typos`